-A basic deduction of R3.5 million is allowed in the determination of an estate's liability for estate duty as well as deductions for liabilities, bequests to public benefit organisations and property accruing to surviving spouses.
+A basic deduction of R3.5 million is allowed in the determination of an estate's liability for estate duty, as well as deductions for liabilities, bequests to public benefit organisations, and property accruing to surviving spouses.
 Donations Tax

-- Donations tax is levied at a flat rate of 20% on the value of property donated. - The first R100 000 of property donated in each year by a natural person is exempt from donations tax. - In the case of a taxpayer that is not a natural person, the exempt donations are limited to casual gifts not exceeding R10 000 per annum in total. - Dispositions between spouses and South African group companies and donations to certain public benefit organisations are exempt from donations tax.
+- Donations tax is levied at a flat rate of 20% on the cumulative value of property donated not exceeding R30 million, and at a rate of 25% on the cumulative value exceeding R30 million. - The first R100 000 of property donated in each year by a natural person is exempt from donations tax - In the case of a taxpayer who is not a natural person, the exempt donations are limited to casual gifts not exceeding R10 000 per annum in total

+Dispositions between spouses, South African group companies and donations to certain public benefit organisations, are exempt from donations tax.